gregorriegler/gregorriegler.github.io/_drafts/2020-11-26-peeling-an-onion.md

 Once the interface is defined we descend inwards, thinking how we can bring this entrypoint to life.
 Now we have to decide what collaborators will be needed, and what their responsibilities will be.
 So from this perspective the entrypoint we just defined is now the new user.
-Again, we're treating its collaborators as black-boxes.
+Again, we're treating its collaborators as blackboxes.
 And again, at first we only care about what they do, but not *how*.

 <center><img src="/assets/peeling-an-onion/descending.png" style="zoom:33%;" /></center>